 Welcome to Greenland!
-Our optional Air & Ground package (2023 on request) provides a convenient arrival.
+Our optional Air & Ground package provides a convenient arrival.
 Charter flight from Keflavik to Kangerlussuaq.
 The SEAVENTURE anchors off Kangerlussuaq and embarkation is conducted via our Zodiac boats (don’t forget your rain clothes).
 The ship departs in the evening.

 TRAVEL DETAILS - NATURAL WONDERS OF GREENLAND - TOUR 2

 From majestic glaciers and icebergs floating in deep-blue water to the island’s unique indigenous wildlife, the natural wonders of Greenland are the stars of this soft adventure voyage.
 Whales and seals often accompany the SEAVENTURE, while musk ox graze ashore.

 From USD 4,265 p.p. (triple occupancy)/ USD 6,360 p.p. (double occupancy)

 Information about Natural Wonders of Greenland - Tour 1

 *Please take a look at our special offers!

 - accommodation in booked cabin category

 - Zodiac excursions